Exporting to Germany

 Germany is part of the EU single market.
 This allows the free movement of goods and services without customs checks or need to pay duty (except excise).

-Goods can be sent to Germany without special customs documentation with the exception of excise or controlled goods, which will need extra documentation.
+Goods can be sent to Germany without special customs documentation.

 Although customs declarations are not generally required, traders must raise VAT invoices showing the VAT registration number of their customers and obtain evidence of shipment.

 - record all the goods sold to Germany on your VAT return

 - fill in an EC Sales List

 - fill in an Intrastat declaration if your total dispatches are worth more than £250,000